A modified proof for Higman's embedding theorem: The modified proof of Theorem

-Since any $w \in W_{\B}$ also is in $\Omega'$, it can be brought to its normal form evolving $r$ and some elements from $\Pi'$.
-The latters can in turn be brought to normal forms evolving $a$ and some elements from $\Sigma'$.
-Then the latters can further be brought to normal forms evolving $g, h,k$ and some elements from $\langle b,c\rangle$.
+Since any $w \in W_{\B}$ also is in $\Omega'$, it can be brought to its normal form involving $r$ and some elements from $\Pi'$.
+The latters can in turn be brought to normal forms involving $a$ and some elements from $\Sigma'$.
+Then the latters can further be brought to normal forms involving $g, h,k$ and some elements from $\langle b,c\rangle$.
 I.e., $w$ can be brought to a \textit{unique ``nested'' normal form}.
-Detect the cases when it evolves $a,b,c$ only.
-The only relations of $\Omega'$ evolving $g,h,k$ are $a^{g_f}\!=a^{b_f}$.
+Detect the cases when it involves $a,b,c$ only.
+The only relations of $\Omega'$ involving $g,h,k$ are $a^{g_f}\!=a^{b_f}$.
 Thus, the only way by which $g,h,k$ may be eliminated in the normal form is to have in $w$ subwords of type $g_f^{\!-1} a\, g_f^{\vphantom8} = a^{g_f}$\!,\; to replace them by respective $a^{b_f}\in\langle a,b,c\rangle$.
 If after that some subwords $g_f$ still remain, then three scenario cases are possible:

 \textit{Case 1}.
 We may have a subword of type $w'=g_f^{-1} a^{b_l} g_f^{\vphantom8}$ for such an $l$ that $l(i)=0$ for $i=0,\ldots,m-1$.
 Check example of step 1, when this is achieved for $l=l_2=(0,0,0,\; 7,2,4)$ and $f=(2,5,3)$.
 Then just replace $w'$ by $a^{b_{l_3}}$ for an $l_3\in \omega_m \B$ (e.g. $l_3=(2,5,3,\; 7,2,4)$).